Horace King (architect): As enslaver

 By this time, Columbus had become a major shipbuilding city for the Confederacy.
-King and his men were assigned to assist construction of naval vessels at the Columbus Iron Works and Navy Yard.
+King and his men were assigned to assist in constructing vessels at the Columbus Iron Works and Navy Yard.
 In 1863–64, King constructed a rolling mill for the Iron Works, which manufactured cladding for Confederate ironclad warships.
 King's crews also provided lumber and timbers for the Navy Yard.
 They were at least peripherally involved with the construction of the CSS Muscogee.
-During 1864 King wrote to Jemison, who had also opposed secession but was then serving in the Confederate Senate.
-He asked what would be likely to happen if he stopped his work for the Confederacy.
+During 1864, King wrote to Jemison, who had also opposed secession but was then serving in the Confederate Senate.
+King asked what would happen if he stopped working for the Confederacy.
 Jemison's response is unknown.

-As the war approached its end in 1864, many of King's bridges were destroyed by Union troops.
-This included Moore's Bridge, which King owned.
-Moore's Bridge was destroyed by Union cavalry in July 1864.
-Frances King died on October 1, 1864, at Girard, leaving King a widower with five surviving children to care for.
-Raiders under Union general James H. Wilson assaulted Columbus in April 1865, burning all of King's bridges in that city, including the one he had finished less than two years earlier.
+As the war approached its end in 1864, U.S. soldiers destroyed many of King's bridges.
+In July 1864, U.S. Army cavalry destroyed Moore's Bridge, in which King owned an interest.
+Frances King died at Girard on October 1, 1864, leaving King a widower with five surviving children to care for.
+Cavalry under U.S. Brig.
+Gen. James H. Wilson assaulted Columbus in April 1865, burning all of King's bridges in the process, including the one he had finished less than two years earlier.
 King remarried in June 1865 to Sarah Jane Jones McManus.

 King and Reconstruction

-The postwar period resulted in new opportunities for King.
+The postwar period presented King with new opportunities.
 Within six months after the war's end, King and a partner had constructed a 32000 sqft cotton warehouse in Columbus, and King had—for the third time—rebuilt the original Columbus City Bridge.
-Over the next three years, King would construct three more bridges across the Chattahoochee: in Columbus, and two at West Point, Georgia, plus two large factories, and the Lee County, Alabama courthouse.
+Over the next three years, King would construct three more bridges across the Chattahoochee: in Columbus, and two at West Point, Georgia, plus two large factories and the Lee County, Alabama, courthouse.

 When the Reconstruction Acts were implemented in 1867, King became a registrar for voters in Russell County, Alabama.
 Later that year, he attempted to establish a colony of freedmen in Georgia.
 While that plan was unsuccessful, King was elected to the Alabama House of Representatives in 1868 as a Republican representing Russell County.
 Busy in his construction business in Columbus, King did not take his seat for more than a year, in November 1869.
 King remained a reluctant legislator, voting 78% of the time and proposing only three bills—none of which became law.
 King was reelected in 1870, proposing no bills in the 1870-71 session and only five in the 1871-72 session, one of which—a prohibition on the sale of alcohol in Hurtsboro, Alabama—became law.
 King did not seek reelection in 1872.